How to Get Started with Electrical Testing and Tagging

 How Often Should Electrical Equipment Be Tested and Tagged?

+This depends on the type of environment the appliance is in.
 All portable electrical equipment (including hire equipment such as hand tools and electric scissor lifts), must be tested every 3 months.
 Other items that are not portable and not in a volatile environment may only need to be tested every 2 – 5 years.

 Who Can Test and Tag Electrical Equipment?

 Section 21 of the Occupational Health and Safety Act 2004 (Vic.) requires that employers provide an adequate level of information, instruction, training and supervision to employees to enable them to work safely.
+Australian Standard AS 3760 In-service safety inspection and testing of electrical equipment outlines the requirements for training and specifies tagging intervals.

 Do You Need a Licence to Test and Tag?

-Whilst you don’t need a licence to electrically test and tag equipment, you must be able to prove competence
+Whilst you don’t need a licence to electrically test and tag equipment, you must be able to prove competence The following units of competency are considered as adequate training:

 How Long Does the Electrical Test and Tag Course Take?